ACarfi/gesture_recognition/README.md

 ## Human Gesture Continuous Recognition: A Comparison Study

-This repository contains Matlab codes for the comparison between to methods for continous gesture recognition:
+This repository contains Matlab codes for the comparison between to methods for continuous gesture recognition:

 * M1, is a method that models gestures using Gaussian Mixture Models and Gaussian Mixture Regression and performs a probabilistic classification of each gesture using the Mahalanobis distance.
 A gesture instance is then detected if the associated probability overcomes some thresholds.